The Praetorian Guard

 After the death of the emperor, The Praetorian Guard auctioned the throne to whom offered to pay the most for it.
 The winner of the auction was a wealthy senator named Didius Julianus.
 His highest command made him emperor of the Roman Empire in 193 AD.
 At that time, the Praetorian Guards consisted of 8000 legionaries.
 Each received 25,000 sesterces, which was the currency used then.
 It was the same as the annual salary of all legions combined.

 His happiness on the throne was short-lived when, shortly after his takeover, a civil war broke out.
-The Praetorian Guard abandoned Julian to avoid fighting.
-Julius remained on the throne for 66 days before being assassinated.
+The Praetorian Guard abandoned Didius Julianus to avoid fighting.
+Didius Julianus remained on the throne for 66 days before being assassinated.

 It was the power that became too great for The Praetorian Guard, they became corrupt and greedy.
-When they saw their opportunities to make money or gain more power, they took that chance.
-However, they were despised by the Roman people and the emperors feared them.
+They were motivated by money and power.
+When they saw opportunities to make money, muscle in on new trades or gain more power, they took that chance.
+However, they were despised by the Roman people who suffered and the emperors feared them.

 At the Roman Games, it was often the Praetorian Guard who made sure that the audience behaved.
 Sometimes they also stepped into the arena and participated in the bloody games.
 They gladly showed their fighting ability by performing hunts on wild animals.